-Held on Thursday evenings in the summer, the quaint and charming Mackenzie Community Market celebrates all things grown, made, and crafted in Mackenzie.
-Local vendors sell a variety of delicious edible items and locally-made goods.
-In search of farm-fresh produce?
-Pick up ripe berries, just-picked vegetables, or jams, jellies, and preserves.
-In need of a snack?
-You'll find other food options including baked goods, pizza fresh from the oven, and falafel bowls.
-The market is also home to local makers and artists.
-Discover beautifully crafted pottery, wood carvings, jewelry, and aromatherapy products.
-Whether you're looking to take home a local treasure or two, need ingredients for your next camp meal, or want to enjoy live entertainment, the Mackenzie Community Market is a must.
-Located in front of the KL59 Mall along Mackenzie Blvd.
+Held on Thursday evenings throughout the summer, the Mackenzie Community Market is a celebration of everything grown, made, and crafted locally.
+It's a lively gathering spot where vendors offer delicious food and handmade goods.
+Looking for fresh produce?
+Pick up ripe berries, crisp vegetables, or jars of jams and preserves.
+Hungry?
+Savor baked treats, oven-fresh pizza, or falafel bowls.
+The market also showcases the talents of local makers and artists.
+Explore beautifully crafted pottery, intricately carved wood items, unique jewelry, and soothing aromatherapy products.
+There's something for everyone, from practical items to one-of-a-kind treasures.
+In winter, the market moves indoors to the Purple Bicycle Event Space, held twice a month, ensuring the community can enjoy it year-round.
+Whether you're seeking fresh ingredients, unique keepsakes, or live entertainment, the Mackenzie Community Market is a must-visit.
+Find it in front of the Town Centre Mall on Mackenzie Blvd.